OCA/project/business_requirement_crm/README.rst

    :alt: License: AGPL-3

 ========================
-Business Requirement Crm
+Business Requirement CRM
 ========================

-This module is part of a set ("Business Requirement") and extend the basic functionality to link the business requirement to CRM opportunity, and adding the possibility to generate/update a sales quotation based on the cost/price estimation of the business requirements.
+This module is part of a set ("Business Requirement") and extend the basic functionality to link the business requirement to CRM opportunity,and adding the possibility to generate/update a sales quotation based on the cost/price estimation of the business requirements.

 Installation
 ============